puzzmo-com/sdl-codegen/README.md

 ## Vision

-This repo provides the APIs for building a codegen for framework authors, and the goal is not to provide a CLI for a generalized use-case.
+This repo provides the APIs for building a codegen for framework authors or confident tool builders, and the goal is not to provide a CLI for a generalized use-case.

-It is currently [available inside RedwoodJS](https://redwoodjs.com/docs/typescript/generated-types#experimental-sdl-code-generation) as an option for experimental SDL code generation.

 ## Pipeline